 - writing supplemental examination(s);

 - repeating the course through regular scheduled classes or Continuing Education courses;

 - other arrangements approved by the Program Manager/Director.

 Students will pay the current course fees or a percentage of program cost for repeating a course.
 Prorated fees, where applicable, will be determined by the Accounting Department.

 Transcripts of Marks

-A student requiring his/her transcripts should complete a Transcript Request form (REG-F008) and forward it to the Office of the Registrar.
+A student requiring his/her transcripts should fill in the Transcript Request Form.
 Transcripts will be given to the student or mailed to the school or agency stated on the request form.